NuGet/docs.microsoft.com-nuget/docs/concepts/Package-Versioning.md

 | 1.1.\*-\* | 1.1.0 <br> 1.1.1 <br> 1.1.2-alpha <br> 1.1.2-beta <br> 1.3.0-beta  | 1.1.2-beta | The highest version respecting the pattern and including the not stable versions. | Available in Visual Studio version 16.6, NuGet version 5.6, .NET Core SDK version 3.1.300 |

 > [!Note]
 > Floating version resolution does not take into account whether or not a package is listed.
+> Floating version resolution will be resolved locally if the conditions can be satisfied with packages in the Global Package Folder.

 **References in `packages.config`:**